 A few years ago, Hong Kong engineers needed at least three hours to locate and fix a network fault.
-Such outage negatively impacted the satisfaction of large corporate customers, operating in the finance niche and resulted in numerous complaints and switching.
+Such an outage negatively impacted the satisfaction of large corporate customers operating in the finance niche and resulted in numerous complaints and switching.

 Market and Competitive Intelligence